-2010 that have not satisfied the regulatory milestone described in Section

-25.6.2.3.1, above, as of January 17, 2010, will have two years from that date to satisfy the regulatory milestone.
-If such a project fails to satisfy the regulatory milestone within this time period, the Interconnection Request of the project will be deemed to be withdrawn in accordance with Section 30.3.6 of the Large Facility Interconnection Procedures contained in Attachment X. A Project that provisionally enters a Class Year Study but fails to meet a regulatory milestone described in Section 25.6.2.3.1 within 90 days after the Class Year Start Date will be withdrawn from the Class Year Study. - 25.6.2.3.4 Once a project has satisfied the eligibility criteria specified in Section the project is required to enter a Class Year Study pursuant to Attachment Z-for inclusion in the Class Year ATRA, then the project may enter up to two, but no more than two, of the next three consecutive Class Year ATRAsStudies.
-The first Class Year for whichwith a project qualifiesClass Year Start Date after the date the Operating Committee approves a project's Interconnection System Reliability Impact Study will count as the first of the three consecutive Class Year ATRAsStudies.
-For purposes of this Section 25.6.2.3.4, a Class Year that a project enters and from which it later withdraws for ERIS evaluation pursuant to Section 25.7.7.1 or 25.6.2.3.3 of this Attachment S, counts as one of the two Class Years a project may enter.
+- 25.6.2.3.2 A project must satisfy the regulatory milestone described in Section 25.6.2.3.1, above, within 90 days after the Class Year Start Date of the third Class Year Study beginning after the Operating Committee's approval of the Interconnection System Reliability Impact Study for the project.
+If a project fails to satisfy the regulatory milestone within this time period, the Interconnection Request of the project will be deemed to be withdrawn in accordance with Section 30.3.6 of the Large Facility Interconnection Procedures contained in Attachment - X. - 25.6.2.3.3 A Project that provisionally enters a Class Year Study but fails to meet a regulatory milestone described in Section 25.6.2.3.1 within 90 days after the Class Year Start Date will be withdrawn from the Class Year Study. - 25.6.2.3.4 Once a project has an Operating Committee-approved SRIS or the NYISO has determined the project is required to enter a Class Year Study pursuant to Attachment Z, then the project may enter up to two, but no more than two, of the next three consecutive Class Year Studies.
+The first Class Year with a Class Year Start Date after the date the Operating Committee approves a project's Interconnection System Reliability Impact Study will count as the first of the three consecutive Class Year Studies.
+For purposes of this Section 25.6.2.3.4, a Class Year that a project enters and from which it later withdraws for ERIS evaluation pursuant to Section 25.7.7.1 or 25.6.2.3.3 of this Attachment S, counts as one of the two Class Years a project may enter. - 25.6.2.3.4.1 Except as provided in Section 25.6.2.3.4.3, the project must accept its System Upgrade Facilities cost allocation and post required security for Energy